 We discussed the experience of the Financial Risk Committee (FRC), asking why it was not more effective in seeing the rising systemic risk over 2004-2007.
 It certainly focused appropriately on a number of systemic issues, including subprime lending and related securities, but its conclusions were quite moderate and no action was ever recommended.
 Team members noted that the FRC meetings tended to be quite presentational, like lectures, where most participants listened rather than debated.
+Skeptical voices or disagreements were rarely heard in these large and formal sessions.

 Through early 2007, the FRC developed for senior management the "Financial Sector Overview" (FSO) report to look at big picture issues affecting markets and major institutions.
 The reports were well-researched, comprehensive reviews of important systemic issues such as stress-testing, sub-prime mortgage originations and performance, market liquidity and resilience.
 Staff presented the results to senior management along with some special topics.
-The meetings provoked some discussion but little if any follow-up.
+The meetings provoked some discussion but generated few, if any, compelling conclusions requiring follow-up.
 "Good reports, slow or weak follow-up", was the summary of one interviewee.